 Update notice and circulars are sent whenever the sky localization area or significance accuracy improves (e.g. as a result of improved calibration, de-glitching, or computationally deeper parameter estimation).
 Updates will be sent up until the position is determined more accurately by public announcement of an unambiguous counterpart.
-At which point they will stop until publication of the event.
+At that point, there will be no further localization updates until the publication of the event.